hph/butler/README.md

 ## Usage

-From within any directory, simply run `butler` in the terminal:
+From within any directory, simply run Butler in the terminal:

     butler